Gretel - Turn Your LinkedIn Profile into a Job Magnet

 Put up a great photo.

-Profiles with photos get 14 times more views than profiles without, and I guarantee that profiles with a great picture get far more than the ones with boring photos.
-Look awesome in your picture, like someone who likes who you are.
+Profiles with photos get 14 times more views than profiles without, and I guarantee that profiles with a great picture get far more engagement than the ones with boring photos.

 Use a head shot where you look happy and confident.
 Wear something neutral that you might wear to work, not too formal, not too casual.
 It's not about your clothes.
+Crop the photo so that your face is easy to see.

 A solid background works best; I like white backgrounds but black works too - you can do this by just having someone take a bunch of shots with your phone standing against a solid wall.
 Be authentic.
-Smile, laugh, be playful, have fun.
+Smile, laugh, rrelax, be playful, have fun.

-Your photo is so important that I often recommend investing in a professional headshot so you put your best face forward to business world, including clients, colleagues and hiring managers.
-You want your picture to make them think "I like that person" as their first impression.
+If you are an executive or in a public-facing role, your photo is so important that I often recommend investing in a professional headshot so you put your best face forward to business world, including clients, colleagues and hiring managers.

 Customize your headline.